vinitsangoi/SQL-Project-on-Retail-Transactions/README.md

 Description :-
                 • This is a Retail Transactions SQL Project.
-This database contains 1 tables retail.
+This database contains 1 table i.e. retail.
 		• Retail table has 9000 rows.
 		• In this project, Hardi Jain & Vinit Sangoi worked together.